 We are a wife and husband who grow vegetables for personal consumption, and we freeze, dehydrate, sun dry and can for our own use and donate the excess.
 We do mapling during the season and manage our forest without timbering.
 For 5 years we have been planting crops specifically to feed the wildlife, with a mindset as a wildlife sanctuary for all who want to come and partake.
 There are no fences, cages, pens or chains/ropes for the creatures, except fences around the small vegetable gardens to keep hungry critters out.
 A 3.5 acre plot along the river is becoming a pollinator plot with at least 9 different types of native wildflowers.

 Currently, the skills most needed are gardening and food processing and preservation, house work and organizing, handyman skills, cooking, equipment operation and lots of various activities for living with the land, like cutting, gathering and stacking firewood.
 There is an 80'x30' heated hoop house (high tunnel) that always needs attention.
 General farm, equipment and facilities maintenance also keep us very busy.
-A stay of 3 weeks seems about right for us, with the longest stay yet of about 6 months.
+A stay of 3 weeks seems about right for us, with the longest stay yet of about a year.

 Proyectos de construcción y bricolaje